education.vic.gov.au

 Reciprocal arrangements exist for Victorian students to undertake structured workplace learning in New South Wales and South Australia.
 These arrangements are primarily for students in those schools situated in regions adjoining the border Victoria shares with those states.

-Students should be strongly encouraged to find work placements in their own state and interstate structured workplace learning should only be arranged as a last resort — i.e. where in the judgement of the principal no suitable local placement exists or where there are special educational reasons for making such an arrangement.
+Students are to be strongly encouraged to find work placements in their own state and interstate structured workplace learning must only be arranged as a last resort – for example, where in the judgement of the principal no suitable local placement exists or where there are special educational reasons for making such an arrangement.

 A school’s responsibility for its students undertaking structured workplace learning in New South Wales and South Australia is the same as if the student were undertaking their placement in Victoria.

-Permission is no longer required from the New South Wales Department of Education or the South Australian Department for Education and Child Development for interstate structured workplace learning.
-These placements must be made using the arrangement forms attached to Ministerial Order 55, and available on the Resources tab.
+Permission is not required from the New South Wales Department of Education or the South Australian Department for Education for interstate structured workplace learning.
+These placements must be made using the structured workplace learning arrangement forms and structured workplace learning travel and accommodation form available on the Resources tab.

 Note:

 • Victorian students are not paid while undertaking placements in New South Wales and South Australia.
-On the Structured Workplace Learning arrangement form, the line 'Rate of payment' should be crossed out and the words 'Interstate placement — payment not required' written.
+On the structured workplace learning arrangement form, the line 'Rate of payment' must be crossed out and the words 'Interstate placement – payment not required' written.

-• Placements should only be made within New South Wales and South Australia school terms.
+• Placements must only be made within New South Wales and South Australia school terms.

 Other states and territories